MetOffice/dagrunner/README.md

 ### Customise node execution

-The [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) class accepts a custom 'plugin_executor' (rather than by default to use the built-in).
+The [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) class accepts a custom 'plugin_executor' (rather than by default to use the built-in [plugin-executor](https://github.com/MetOffice/dagrunner/blob/main/docs/dagrunner.execute_graph.md#function-plugin_executor)).

 The 'plugin_executor' is what wraps every 'node' and is responsible for understanding how to 'execute' the particular node it wraps.
 For example, the built-in [plugin-executor](https://github.com/MetOffice/dagrunner/blob/main/docs/dagrunner.execute_graph.md#function-plugin_executor) defines the contract we utilise in our example graph above, where 'call' takes the form `(callable object or python dot path to callable, callable keyword arguments)`.
 For each node, this plugin executor then calls the underlying processing module (plugin) with its provided arguments (as per 'call').